joaossantoss28/Thesis_supplementary_data/README.md

 # FASTQ
 The file fastq.sh uses a metadata file similar to the one used in sra.sh.
 The output directory is specified with the flag –o and then the path of the output directory.
 The input files must be specified; if paired sequencing, both should be referenced.

 After downloading the FASTQ files described in Deschênes, M.. et al.   , the first standard step was to perform a quality control assessment using FastQC (v0.12.1) and MultiQC (v1.20), as described in the Methods section.
-The results indicated overall good quality, as detailed in Figure 15.
+The results indicated overall good quality.
 Despite the excellent quality, I performed a conservative trimming step using Trim-Galore (v0.6.8) 59.
 Default parameters were applied, including quality trimming with a Phred score cutoff of 20 and discarding reads shorter than 20 bp, with standard Illumina adapters specified for removal.
 The output report, multiqc_report.html, provides detailed metrics on GC content, base quality scores, number of reads and duplicates, and other relevant quality indicators